 Earlier in her career she variously ran her own consulting company, WMC Communications, worked as an associate for the private investment bank, Allen and Company in New York, as new business director for the publishing company Marshall Cavendish, a teacher of English literature at St Paul’s Girls’ School in London, as a research associate at Bain and Company.
 She was a director of the communications company, Interel Epa and of the charity Family Links.
-She has an MA from Oxford University in English Literature with first class honours.
+She has an MA from Oxford University in English Literature with first-class honours.

-Sam Rockey started her career working in the first democratically elected government in South Africa in the arena of development, strategy and change.
-Most recently she was the Global Head of Leadership Development for the FTSE top 10 company SABMiller, now part of ABINBEV.
-During her 17-year career in SABMiller, she led a number of functions in HR at country, regional and global level.
-Sam’s work on leadership development has won awards, been written up in a number of books and publications and she is a frequent speaker on the topic of leading in transition and organisational transformation.
+Sam Rockey began her career in the first democratically-elected government in South Africa in 1994, in the arenas of development, strategy and change.
+More recently, she was the Global Head of Leadership Development for the FTSE top 10 company SABMiller, now part of ABINBEV.
+During her 17-year career at SABMiller, she held a number of leadership roles in human resources at country-, regional- and global level.
+Sam’s work on leadership development has won awards and has been written up in a number of books and publications.
+In addition to this, she is a frequent speaker on the topic of leading in transition and organisational transformation.

-Robert was elected to a Fellowship by Examination (‘Prize Fellowship’) at All Souls College, Oxford and was awarded a D.Phil. in 1991.
-While a Fellow of All Souls, Smith also held lectureships at both Mansfield College, Oxford and Hertford College, Oxford, and was a member of the English Faculty.
+Robert was elected to a Fellowship by Examination (‘Prize Fellowship’) at All Souls College, Oxford and was awarded a Doctorate in Philosophy in 1991.
+While a Fellow of All Souls, he also held lectureships at both Mansfield College, Oxford, and Hertford College, Oxford, as a member of the English Faculty.
 Robert sits on the board of the Tavistock Institute of Medical Psychology and of the Institute of Art and Ideas.
 He is a founding faculty member of The School of Life.

-Gavin draws on a professional background in clinical and sports psychology to build performance, understand and overcome barriers to change.
-He has a wealth of international experience in multinational organisations (including SABMiller, AB InBev, Spectris), consultancy, sport (working with Harlequins Rugby and high-profile athletes) and in various clinical psychology roles for the NHS.
-He has a doctorate in Clinical Psychology and MSc in Neuropsychology.
+Gavin draws on a professional background in clinical and sports psychology to build performance, and understand and overcome barriers to change.
+He has a wealth of international experience in multinational organisations (including SABMiller, AB InBev and Spectris), consultancy, sport (working with Harlequins Rugby Club and high-profile athletes) and in various clinical psychology roles for the NHS.
+He has a doctorate in Clinical Psychology and Masters of Science in Neuropsychology.